United States Customhouse and Post Office (St. Louis, Missouri): History

 The Customhouse and Post Office was constructed under the supervision of architect James G, Hill and construction superintendent Thomas Walsh, for a total cost of $5,686,854.68.
 The third floor of building was occupied by the U.S District Court until 1935, when it moved to new quarters at 12th and Market streets.
 The Post Office remained until 1970, occupying the main basement and the first floor.
 A number of Federal agencies were housed on the fourth floor.

 The United States District Court for the Eastern District of Missouri met at this courthouse until 1935, and the U.S. Circuit Court that district met here until that court was abolished in 1912.
 The U.S. Court of Appeals for the Eighth Circuit met here from 1891 until 1935.
 It was transferred from the U.S. General Services Administration to the State of Missouri through the Federal Historic Surplus Property Program in September 2004.
 It is currently a mixed-use facility serving federal, state, and private purposes.
-The building was to the downtown campus for Webster University until the campus was relocated to the adjacent Arcade Building upon the completion of its renovation in late 2015.
+The building was the downtown campus for Webster University until the campus was relocated to the adjacent Arcade Building upon the completion of its renovation in late 2015.
 Soon after, Lindenwood University announced it would relocate its downtown campus to Webster University's former space.
 The Missouri Court of Appeals, Eastern District, also occupies the building.